Montgomery High School (Santa Rosa, California): Curriculum

+Montgomery High School houses an elective called Advancement Via Individual Determination or AVID.
+This 4-year elective course is geared towards preparing students to become first-generation college students within their families through academic support programs and access to aid.

+Montgomery High School is involved in a dual-enrollment program with Santa Rosa Junior College allowing students to take junior college courses for college and high school credits.

 Awards and recognition

 During the 1990–1991 school year, Montgomery High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 Montgomery was recognized as a California Distinguished School by the California Department of Education in 1990.